-When most people think about having thyroid disease, Hashimoto’s or Graves Disease they rarely think about the connection or link to between their thyroid disease and bacteria or stealth infections as a culprit.
+When most people think about having thyroid disease, Hashimoto’s or Graves Disease they rarely think about the connection or link between their thyroid disease/Autoimmune disease and bacteria or stealth infections as a possible autoimmune Trigger.

-One of the most common symptoms of Thyroid disease after things like fatigue, weight gain, hair loss and depression….and symptoms related to the gut.
+One of the most common symptoms of Thyroid disease after things like fatigue, weight gain, hair loss and depression….are symptoms related to the gut.

 These symptoms may be bloating, constipation, diarrhea, Acid reflux or they may be more serious such as stomach ulcers or stomach cancer.

 H. pylori infection is believed to be one of the top stealth infections that affect people with Hashimoto’s and Graves’ disease and this bacteria poses a serious threat and obstacle when it comes to stabilizing, lowering TPO antibodies and putting your body into remission.
 H.pylori is an incredibly smart bacteria and here’s why.

 The bacteria attach themselves by poking holes into the surface of underlying epithelial cells found in the mucous membranes of the stomach and intestines.
 H. pylori also neutralizes the acid in its environment by producing large amounts of urease, which breaks down the urea present in the stomach to carbon dioxide and ammonia.

 86% of autoimmune thyroid patients tested positive for antibodies against H. pylori